clavell/toile/README.md

 First is a list of a couple of projects I'm working on.
 There's this project - Toile - and then there is a [hush box](https://thehometheaterdiy.com/projector-hush-box/) that I'm going to make for my projector.
 Let's look at what I've entered already for the hush box.
 Clicking on the circle on the right gives us:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/147998289-145a91fd-1224-4efc-8a3c-6585b12a3088.png">
 I've guessed here that it will take 250 minutes to complete as a starting point.
 The due date is set for a little later on in the month.
 Going back to the main view and clicking on the card anywhere but the circle opens up the list of subtasks:<img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/147998763-440e4f90-a8a4-4438-b7b8-a46c7079ecf9.png">
-There are none there yet, but with the 250 minutes earmarked for the project if the "Set Schedule" button is clicked, then a schedule will be layed out for the project in 25 minute [pomoderos](https://francescocirillo.com/pages/pomodoro-technique):
+There are none there yet, but with the 250 minutes earmarked for the project if the "Set Schedule" button is clicked, then a schedule will be layed out for the project in 25 minute [pomodoros](https://francescocirillo.com/pages/pomodoro-technique):
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/147999072-cf5f7452-81e7-4b45-b752-d6c09650b4d8.png">
 More specific tasks can be added by clicking the "+" button.
 Doing some planning is a good starting point:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148000441-b4e58c52-05a2-41e1-b258-952fe346f659.png">
 After adding the task, clicking "Set Schedule" again gives a more descriptive schedule:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148000269-f171b58c-cbf3-4146-8cfe-1f09d5a81331.png">
-Adding specific subtasks to the "Plan" subtask with appropriate durations and setting the schedule:
+Adding specific subtasks:
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148001112-1d614b81-3533-4098-b934-88b76d9e2e4b.png">
 Oops.
 Buying materials isn't really part of the planning phase, so we can rearrange the list, (currently by scrolling down to where there are two navigable lists, pressing shift and dragging and dropping):
 <img width="1392" alt="image" src="https://user-images.githubusercontent.com/12875280/148002350-8bfc6111-6a18-47f6-8c27-a340a0dda0bd.png">